captainigweh12/rejection-hero/README.md

   - Created `LegalPoliciesTab` component for displaying policies
   - Added policy contracts (`GetPoliciesResponse`, `AcceptPolicyResponse`) to shared contracts
   - Integrated with existing PolicyViewerModal for reading full policy text
-  - Backend already had GET /api/policies endpoint to fetch user's policy acceptance status
+  - Backend `/api/policies` endpoint fetches user's policy acceptance status
 - **User Flow**: Users can navigate to Profile → Legal tab to see all their accepted/pending policies and their acceptance timestamps

 ### Profile API Response Fixed (2025-11-18)